 Empath or Trauma Response?

-Are you an empath or trauma responses being expressed from childhood?
-In recent years there are a number of people that have identified themselves as empaths that express an attitude of superiority to those who are not empaths.
-They think they are “special”.
+Are you an empath, or are trauma responses being expressed from childhood?
+In recent years, a number of people who have identified themselves as empaths have expressed an attitude of superiority to those who are not empaths.
+They think they are “special.”
 I find this troubling on multiple levels.
-An empath is not something that you train or study to become, it is typically a response to childhood trauma and heightened sense of vigilance.
+An empath is not something that you train or study to become; it is typically a response to childhood trauma and a heightened sense of vigilance.

 Is experiencing a challenging childhood a reason to feel superior to others?

-On one hand, it gives us a window into the the strength, courage and resiliency of a person.
-On another hand, it is a survival skill due to unstable or violent/abusive childhood experiences that were created to protect us from the world around us.
+On the one hand, it gives us a window into the strength, courage, and resiliency of a person.
+On the other hand, it is a survival skill due to unstable or violent/abusive childhood experiences that were created to protect us from the world around us.
 This would be similar to feeling superior to someone because you have PTSD, and they don’t.
 Post Traumatic Stress Disorder is not something anyone wants or feels proud of.
 We may feel proud that we survived, but not the actual experiences themselves.
 Empaths are typically created out of PTSD.

 Let’s explore the relationship between being an empath and trauma response(s) from childhood traumas together.
-I invite you to open your mind and allow the research offer clues to how and what an empath is, or isn’t.
+I invite you to open your mind and allow the research to offer clues to how and what an empath is.
 We cannot let our ego get in the way of our path to healing.

 What is “special” about a shitty childhood?